microsoft/microcode/docs/robot.md

-# Programming micro:bit robot with MicroCode
+# Programming a micro:bit robot

 ![Photograph of the Cutebot](./images/cutebot.jpeg){:class="sample"}